renchris/replicache-demo-with-nextjs/README.md

 1. **`/src/app/api/replicache-push/route.ts`**: This file is our API Route Handler that processes our Pushes.
 It applies the latest mutations (messages submitted) and updates the latest version.
 It sends a poke to notify all other clients to pull for update changes.

+1. **`src/app/list/[listIDSlug]/page.tsx`**: This file contains the code for the list pages at the `/list/{listID}` page routes.
+See [NextJS Documentation: Pages](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts#pages)

 1. **`src/app/layout.tsx`**: This file contains the Root Layout.
 The JSX elements in this file applies onto all routes with routes being `{children}`.
 See [NextJS Documentation: Layouts](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts#layouts)

-1. **`src/app/page.tsx`**: This file contains the code for the front-end page.
+1. **`src/app/page.tsx`**: This file contains the code for the home root front-end page.
 See [NextJS Documentation: Pages](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts#pages)

+1. **`/appActions.ts`**: This file contains the CRUD functions that interact with Drizzle and our remote SQLite database.

 1. **`/pullActions.ts`**: This file contains the process pull helper functions.